 “She insisted I take them,” my neighbor said.
-“Her son outgrew everything and she wanted me to find someone who could use them.”
+“Her son outgrew everything and she wants me to find someone who can use them.”

 Her eyes sparkled.

-Then I showed them to Nathan.
-He tried them on—the flannel shirts, the jeans, the coat—everything fit perfectly.
+When I showed them to Nathan, he tried them on—the flannel shirts, the jeans, the coat—everything fit perfectly.
 I hadn’t seen him smile like that in a long time.